 Lean running is very detrimental to your engine life, and should be corrected immediately.
 If one or more cylinders are burning oil, the smoke from the engine will be a blue-gray color.
 Most common causes are piston rings (worn out or not broken in) and valve stem seals (cut, nicked, or worn out).
-If the engine is running rich the exhaust smoke will be a sooty black color and it will smell like raw fuel.
+If the engine is running rich the exhaust smoke will be a sooty black color and it will smell like gasoline (on gasoline engines).